cutthroat78/sionnach.xyz/content/english-words-I-didnt-know-before.md

 Some words on this list I may have heard before and/or might have had some idea on how to use them, but I didn't fully understand them or know how to use them properly

-All links below link to that word's entry on [OneLook](https://onelook.com/), which is a website that lists dictionaries that include the word or term looked up
+All links below link to that word's entry on [OneLook](https://onelook.com/), which is a meta search engine for English dictionaries

 <!--
 - [](https://www.onelook.com/?w= &ls=a)